 - Short-term stay (up to 5 days) in a nursing home or hospital.

 - Temporary intensive care provided at a hospital or nursing home to manage pain or symptoms that are out of control as determined by a physician.

 Hospice of Southern Illinois provides individualized care including symptom management.
-Our hospice nurses can be reached 24 hours a day, 7 days a week to assist with such symptoms as pain, shortness of breath, nausea or anxiety.
-All comfort medications and medications related to the hospice diagnosis are covered by the Medicare Hospice Benefit.
-Hospice nurses assess pain at each visit and are able to receive orders from our medical director as adjustments are needed.
+Our hospice nurses are available 24 hours a day, 7 days a week to assist with such symptoms as pain, shortness of breath, nausea or anxiety.
+Additionally, the Medicare Hospice Benefit covers all comfort medications and medications related to the hospice diagnosis.
+Further, our nurses assess pain at each visit.
+Then, the medical director can make adjustments as needed.

-Durable medical equipment such as hospital beds, wheelchairs, walkers, oxygen, etc. are also covered by the Medicare Hospice Benefit and available to our patients as conditions warrant.
-Hospice nurses, in collaboration with our interdisciplinary team, arrange the delivery of all equipment and provide training for the use of this equipment to our patients and their caregivers.
+The Medicare Hospice Benefit also covers durable medical equipment.
+First, patients receive equipment as their condition warrants.
+For example, this may include items such as hospital beds, wheelchairs, walkers, oxygen, etc. Next, hospice nurses, in collaboration with our interdisciplinary team, arrange the delivery of all equipment.
+Finally, they’ll provide training for the use of this equipment to our patients and their caregivers.